 - Nonspendable Fund Balance This classification is used for that portion of net resources that cannot be spent because of their form or because they must remain intact, such as items relating to inventory or expenses that have been prepaid for consumption in a subsequent year. - Restricted Fund Balance This classification is used when there are enforceable limitations on the use of certain funds from external sources, such as by creditors, grantors, contributors, or from regulations of oversight government agencies.
-Restricted fund balance includes anticipated recovery of revenues that have been received but are restricted as to their usage. - Committed Fund Balance This classification is used when there are limitations imposed on funds by formal action of the district's board of directors and use of those funds cannot be changed without formal action of the same.
-Currently, the board has directed management, in its policy #6020, that the district shall end each year with a portion of the general fund balance at least equal to four percent of that year's general fund operating expenditures.
-This is intended to recognize the importance of maintaining a prudent fund balance in the general fund to ensure operational cash flow needs are met, to set aside resources for known obligations and to help protect against unforeseen circumstances.
-Rescinding this policy would require a formal hearing and resolution by the board. - Assigned Fund Balance This classification is used to describe the portion of fund balance that reflects the district's intended use of resources, but are neither restricted or committed.
+Restricted fund balance includes anticipated recovery of revenues that have been received but are restricted as to their usage. - Committed Fund Balance This classification is used when there are limitations imposed on funds by formal action of the district's board of directors and use of those funds cannot be changed without formal action of the same. - Assigned Fund Balance This classification is used to describe the portion of fund balance that reflects the district's intended use of resources, but are neither restricted or committed.